 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.

-Since this drug can be absorbed through the skin and lungs, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.
+Since this drug can be absorbed through the skin and lungs, women who are pregnant should not handle this medication or breathe the dust from the tablets.
 (See also Precautions section.)

 Inform your doctor immediately if your condition worsens (such as you get new breast lumps).